taoyuan/demu/README.md

 # demu

-> A raspian emulator based on docker and qemu
+> QEMU and helper scripts in a docker container for emulating a raspberry pi environment

 ## Installation